just-jane-inc/just-poker/tts/Readme.md

 ## Using TabltopSimulator-Lua-VSCode

+Rolandostar's has a website that provides in-depth documentation for this extension.
+Reference it to get familiar with how to use this extension.

 [Documentation](https://tts-vscode.rolandostar.com/) - [Github](https://github.com/rolandostar/tabletopsimulator-lua-vscode)

 First, copy the `TS_Save_2.*` files to your Tabletop simulator save directory:
 - Windows: `~\Documents\My Games\Tabletop Simulator\Saves`
 - Linux: `~/.local/share/Tabletop Simulator/Saves`

 Open Tabletop Simulator and load your save file.

-Go to VSCode and press Ctrl+Shift+L. It will prompt you if you want to load files from Tabletop Simulator--say yes.
+Open VSCode to the `just-poker/tts` directory and press `Ctrl+Shift+L`.
+It will prompt you if you want to load files from Tabletop Simulator--say yes.

+**Note:** The reason I specify the `tts` directory is that the `require(...)` statements used to import the source code to the Tabltop Simulator scripts is indexed that way on my machine.
+These `require` statements are a feature of the extension.
+If you want to have VSCode open elsewhere, you will need to add the absolute path to the `just-poker/tts` directory to the `Include Paths` for this extension in your settings.

-Warning: The accuracy of these next statements depends on if you are using the correct version of the extension.
+**Warning:** The accuracy of these next statements depends on if you are using the correct version of the extension.

 You'll get a new section in your Explorer for `Tabletop Simulator Files` containing directories for the "objects" in the scene and files for the scripts.
 From what I can tell, you can't edit the properties (position, description, etc.) of objects here--that still must be done in game.
 The scripts you can edit and the changes will be reflected in game upon pressing Ctrl+Shift+S.

 ## Workflow
-When you make changes to a script, you must reload the scene to see your changes in effect by pressing Ctrl+Shift+S.
+When you make changes to a script, you must reload the scene to see your changes in effect by pressing `Ctrl+Shift+S`.

 These changes are not saved to the TS save file by doing this.
 To save these changes to the file, you must create/overwrite a save in Tabletop Simulator in the "Games" menu.